Three arrested following reports of assault in Hartlepool which saw two men hospitalised

 "Independent charity Crimestoppers can be contacted anonymously on 0800 555 111 or online at www.crimestoppers-uk.org."

+"The police were congregating in front of a yard over the road."

+A man who lives close to the scene added: "I saw all the blue lights and looked out my door, but other than that I didn't see anything at all."

-A spokesman for the North East Ambulance Service, said: "We got a call at 5.40pm this evening to a report of a possible assault."
+The North East Ambulance Service were called to the incident at 5.40pm yesterday to a report of a 'possible assault'.